Nature Trails

 - The trails are well maintained and are accessible during the winter.

-- We do recommend wearing crampons for the trail walk during the winter.
+- We do recommend wearing traction cleats for the trail walk during the winter.

 - When the snow conditions are optimal, snowshoes are permitted on the trails.

 - No equipment rentals on-site.
-Please bring your own crampons or snowshoes.
+Please bring your own cleats or snowshoes.

 - Some sections of our trails are located in open field areas.
 These areas can be wind-swept and